KeithPinson/mise-en-place/README.md

 ### Will Be Using:

    * Node.js
-   * Grunt (Other options, but will stick with Grunt for now)
+   * Grunt (Other good options, but will stick with this task-runner)
    * Angular
    * As much as possible, vanilla JS (avoiding jQuery)
    * Plain vanilla CSS
    * Karma
    * Git with no scaffolding tools
+   * And a bunch of other stuff, look in [package.json](https://raw.githubusercontent.com/KeithPinson/mise-en-place/master/package.json) for clues

 &nbsp;&nbsp;&nbsp; *(All subject to change.)*